About Pavlov Financial Planning and global living

 - Returned to the US after living overseas

 This is why I dedicate myself to help those who are and will be in the same boat.
 We have explored the options so I can guide you through them.
-Together we will structure your finances in a way that will allow you to enjoy global living.
+Together we will structure your finances in a way that will allow you to enjoy global living, and I will be there to support you through your journey.

 Hui-chin's latest blog posts